 Simulating an asteroid impact disaster

-Expert participants at the IAA’s biennial Planetary Defense Conference (PDC) are challenged to save Earth from destruction in a version of Asteroid vs Earth which is as real as we can get in the absence of having experienced an actual catastrophic impact on Earth.
+Expert participants at the IAA’s biennial Planetary Defense Conference (PDC) are challenged to save Earth from destruction in a version of asteroid vs Earth which is as real as we can get in the absence of us having experienced an actual catastrophic impact on Earth.

-The 2019 Planetary Defense Conference was held in Maryland, USA, from 29 April to 3 May.
-The scenario presented to participants involved a hypothetical 60 metre asteroid fragment which was on course to impact Earth with absolute certainty on 29 April 2027, heading for New York’s Central Park.
-The incoming rock was a fragment of a five times larger asteroid named 2019 PDC, which was originally on course to impact Denver, Colorado.
+The 2019 scenario, for example, involves a hypothetical 60 metre asteroid fragment which is on course to impact Earth with absolute certainty on 29 April 2027, with ground zero predicted to be New York’s Central Park.
+The incoming rock is a fragment that broke off a five times larger asteroid named 2019 PDC which was originally on course to impact Denver, Colorado.

-A global effort using multiple kinetic impactors launched from US, Japanese and Russian spacecraft had failed to deflect the whole of the larger asteroid; part was deflected away from Earth, but a 60 metre fragment broke off into a different trajectory, now heading for New York.
+A global effort using multiple kinetic impactors which had been launched from US, Japanese and Russian spacecraft had failed to deflect the whole of the larger asteroid; part of the asteroid was deflected away from Earth but a 60 metre fragment broke off into a different trajectory and is now heading for New York.

 (2019 IAA PDC)

 That will all sound familiar to movie buffs, who may now be hearing one of Aerosmith’s biggest mainstream hits playing in their head.
-But unlike the task of the space-bound oil rig workers in that 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented by this year’s conference participants, due to the insufficient lead time after the original discovery of the asteroid.
+But unlike the task of the space-bound oil rig workers in that well-known 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented due to the insufficient lead time after the original discovery of the asteroid.

-Despite managing to save Boulder from the boulder, the conference participants did not manage to save New York from the 60 metre fragment.
-The meteoroid exploded in an airburst over New York city, leaving an unsurvivable red zone of about 83 square kilometres surrounding Central Park, killing in the region of two million people.
+Despite saving Boulder from the boulder, the mitigation effort does not save New York from the 60 metre fragment.
+The meteoroid explodes in an airburst over New York City, leaving an unsurvivable ‘red zone’ of about 83 square kilometres surrounding Central Park and killing in the region of two million people.